Communicator turned scholar Dr. Larry Hygh Jr. kicks off simultaneous conferences for church communicators

-That ability was on ample display Tuesday as three national groups of communicators meeting simultaneously — conferences of the Religion Communicators Council, the Associated Church Press and the Canadian Christian Communicators Association — began with a talk by a United Methodist Church communicator turned scholar, Dr. Larry R. Hygh, Jr. Hygh called his talk “Beyond the Little Black Box.”
+That ability was on ample display recently as three national groups of communicators meeting simultaneously — conferences of the Religion Communicators Council, the Associated Church Press and the Canadian Christian Communicators Association — began with a talk by a United Methodist Church communicator turned scholar, Dr. Larry R. Hygh Jr. Hygh called his talk “Beyond the Little Black Box.”

 Hygh, who now teaches and coordinates the internship program in the communication studies department at California State University San Bernardino, was formerly the lead communicator with the United Methodist Church.
 Before that, he was learning faith stories from his family, including his great aunt on his mother’s side, with whom he lived for a few months when he moved to Southern California in 2002.